Date of

 Language (B) English Literature (B) Geography (B) French (C)

-Outside work I am a
+Outside work

-on Ipswich Borough Council.
-My interests include Astronomy and Transport.
+my interests include Politics, Astronomy and Transport.